-Prior to joining Bates White, Dr. Kennedy was a Teaching Assistant and Lecturer at the University of California, San Diego, in econometrics, microeconomics, and international macroeconomics and trade.
-In addition, Dr. Kennedy resided as a Visiting Scholar at the International Monetary Fund (IMF) Institute and provided forecasting for the Australia and New Zealand (ANZ) Bank in their Economics Group.
+Prior to joining Bates White, Dr. Kennedy taught econometrics, microeconomics, and international economics and trade at the University of California, San Diego.
+She was a Visiting Scholar at the International Monetary Fund Institute and provided forecasting for the Australia and New Zealand (ANZ) Bank.
 She also served as an Assistant Lecturer at La Trobe University in Melbourne, Australia.
 Dr. Kennedy has published in peer-reviewed journals on topics such as damage analysis, applied econometrics, and the econometric analysis of causal effects.

 PhD, Economics, University of California, San Diego

 - In Eldorado's acquisition of Caesars Entertainment Corporation, provided support for expert testimony on potential undue economic concentration among Atlantic City casinos.

 - On behalf of parties seeking to combine their purchasing of generic pharmaceuticals, co-led a team in performing detailed economic analysis to assess whether the expanded Group Purchasing Organization would have anticompetitive buyer market power, also referred to as monopsony power.

 - Provided analysis for Express Scripts’ acquisition of MyMatrixx.

 - On behalf of construction material manufacturers Holcim Ltd. and Lafarge SA, provided economic analysis of the likely competitive effects of the proposed $25 billion merger in markets for cement, ready-mix concrete and construction aggregates in North America, analyzed various divestiture scenarios, and provided ongoing support to attorneys for the parties throughout the regulatory approval process.